 The upfront costs of vacations are predictable.
 It’s the little things—airport snacks, cocktails before dinner, tipping a tour guide—that can throw even the most well-planned vacation budget off track.
-In this new series, we’ll look at the spending patterns of real travelers in popular destinations, so you can estimate what you’ll actually spend.
-(Thanks for the inspiration, Refinery29!)
+In this series, we’ll look at the spending patterns of real travelers in popular destinations, so you can estimate what you’ll actually spend.

 In this installment, four friends travel to Savannah, Georgia for three days of sun, ghost stories and delicious southern food.

 Accommodations: $161 ($644 AirBnB reservation, split by 4)

 Rental Car in Savannah: 18,865 miles (or $235.82)